 Far East Air Force (FEAF)

 U.S. Army Air Force (USAAF)

 On November 16, 1941 the Far East Air Force (FEAF) was included the U.S. Army Air Force (USAAF) and Philippine Army Air Corps (PAAC) aircraft in the Philippines.
 On December 8, 1941 many FEAF bombers and fighters were destroyed on the ground or in the air.
 The few surviving aircraft including B-17 Flying Fortresses were withdrawn southward to Darwin in Australia.
-By January 5, 1942 the FEAF is under the control of US Forces in Australia (USFIA) renamed US Army Forces in Australia (USAFIA) with Major General George H. Brett in command.
-On January 14, 1942 the Headquarters transfers to Java to defend the Netherlands East Indies (NEI) but is withdrawn.
-On February 5, 1942 the FEAF was redesignated the 5th Air Force (5th AF) in Australia.
+On January 5, 1942 the FEAF was under the control of U.S. Forces in Australia (USFIA) and renamed U.S. Army Forces in Australia (USAFIA) under the command of Major General George H. Brett.
+On January 14, 1942 the Headquarters transfers to Java to defend the Netherlands East Indies (NEI) but was withdrawn at the conclusion of the Java campaign.